mympy-dreamers/Backend/TEST-DOC.md

 ### Coverage: 80%

-The following tests covers the users model, users router (put and delete only), dreams model, dreams router.
+The following tests covers the existing endpoints for users model, users router (put and delete only), dreams model, and dreams router.
 There are 30 tests in total.
 There are 3 unit tests and 1 integration test (dreams model) all have passed successfully as of 7/31/2019.

 ## Users Model: